houseofcat/turbocookedrabbit/README.md

 	PASS
 	ok      github.com/houseofcat/turbocookedrabbit/pools   6.188s

 Apples to Apples comparison using a ChannelPool.
 As you can see - the numbers went up - but should have been relatively the same.
-Shere is some variability with these tests.
+There is some variability with these tests.
 The important thing to note is that there isn't a significant reduction in performance.
+You shouldn't see more or less performance - that is the target!

 	PS C:\GitHub\personal\turbocookedrabbit> go.exe test -timeout 30s github.com/houseofcat/turbocookedrabbit/pools -run "^(TestGetSingleChannelFromPoolAndPublish)" -v
 	=== RUN   TestGetSingleChannelFromPoolAndPublish